-Program implementation is about operationalizing a program.
-Implementing includes the specifics of who, what, where, and how a program is established and run.
-The context that early childhood initiatives operate within is complex, fragmented, and often vulnerable to changes in political and economic climates—all things that can work against or in tandem with a program’s ability to achieve results.
+Program implementation is about making a program work.
+It includes who, what, where, and how a program is set up and run.
+Early childhood initiatives work within contexts that are complex, fragmented, and often vulnerable to changes in political and economic climates—all things that can work with or against a program’s ability to achieve results.
 Effective implementation is more than a contributing factor in setting initiatives up for success.
-Research has demonstrated that quality of implementation contributes significantly to outcomes.
-If a program is poorly or even moderately well implemented, it is likely that its goals will not be achieved or that the results will be less significant.
+Research shows that the quality of implementation plays a significant part in bringing about outcomes.
+If a program is implemented poorly or even moderately well, its goals are unlikely to be achieved, or the results will be less significant.

-When implementation is high quality, success is more likely.
-Programs that are effectively implemented stand a better chance of achieving intended outcomes and producing positive results for children.
+With high quality implementation, success is more likely.
+Effectively implemented programs stand a better chance of achieving intended outcomes and producing positive results for children.

 - Determine the desired result